vcidst/minimal-mistakes/_posts/2016-09-16-markets-on-election-code.md

 ---
-title: "How does the Lok Sabha Elections effect Sensex? w/ code"
+title: "How do the Lok Sabha Elections effect Sensex? w/ code"
 categories:
   - Analysis
 tags: